pjhsiao/ShopeeLoginBot/README.md

 # ShopeeLoginBot
-The bot is to show how login Shopee e-comm site.
+The bot is to show how login Shopee e-comm site and  more feature desc please to see code comment.

+#selenium
+#forkjoinpool
+#
+#bot
+#e-commerce